martinkean/Nga-Tipu-Aotearoa-HTML-CSS-Eleventy/src/plants/beech-species.md

 image: https://res.cloudinary.com/dnf1xnzg3/image/upload/ar_1:1,c_crop/v1647889318/ADT1-Web/black-beech-565_o3vmsr.webp
 imageAlt: Mountain beech flowers
 description: New Zealand's beech forests are made up of five species of southern beech.
-introduction: Beech forests are the largest remaining indigenous forest type in New Zealand, mainly because beech forests are found on mountainous land not generally regarded as the best for agriculture.
+introduction: "**Beech forests are the largest remaining indigenous forest type** in New Zealand, mainly because beech forests are found on mountainous land not generally regarded as the best for agriculture."
 tag: plants
 ---